G8 cannot become a G9 by including China and Japan

 It seems likely that the G8 cannot become a G9 by including China and Japan, as Japan is already a member of the G8 (or current G7, depending on context).

-- Research suggests including China would make the group G8 from the current G7, not G9, due to Japan’s existing membership.
+Research suggests that including China would make the group G8 from the current G7, not G9, due to Japan’s existing membership.

 Background

-The Group of Eight (G8) historically included the United States, United Kingdom, Germany, France, Italy, Canada, Japan, and Russia, but Russia was suspended in 2014, reverting the group to the G7.
+The Group of Eight (G8) originally consisted of the United States, the United Kingdom, Germany, France, Italy, Canada, Japan, and Russia; however, Russia was suspended in 2014, returning the group to the G7.
 Currently, the G7 consists of the US, UK, Germany, France, Italy, Canada, and Japan.
 The question of expanding to include China and Japan is complex, given Japan’s existing membership.

 Analysis